smartdevicelink/sdl_evolution/proposals/nnnn-sdl_on_qnx700_agl.md

 ```$ cmake -DCMAKE_TOOLCHAIN_FILE=<sdl_core>/toolchains/Toolchain_QNX700_x86.cmake <sdl_core>```
 ```$ make install```

-Then all binaries and libraries required for running SDL on QNX will be in `<build_dir>/bin` and <third_party_path>.
+Then all binaries and libraries required for SDL run on QNX will be created in `<build_dir>/bin` and <third_party_path>.

 ##### Compilation in docker container

-SDL will contain Docker file with environment ready for qnx compilaiton.
+SDL will contain Docker file with environment ready for qnx compilation.
 This environment will not contain QNX SDP.
-Before compilation developer should provide path to SDP with cmounted to container directory.
+Before compilation developer should provide path to SDP with directory mounted to container.

 Example of compilation with docker :
 ```